 - Aim to take care of the laundry and other cleaning chores during your child's downtime (such as naptime).
 This will help to ensure your attention is not diverted while using laundry and cleaning products and avoid unintended exposure.

-Child Proofing and Safety with Product Disposal
+Safety with Product Disposal

 - Follow the recommended product disposal information that is indicated on the label.